 Is a Pre-Law undergraduate major necessary?

-No. Pre-law actually just refers to a collection of primarily liberal arts courses, and people enter law school from all types of academic backgrounds.
-The most common majors among our applicants are Political Science, Business, English, History, and Psychology, but majors from all fields are present in the school.
+No, a pre-law major is not necessary to apply to law school.
+Pre-law, both majors and emphasis, generally refers to a collection of primarily liberal arts courses that teach students to think critically, comprehend large amounts of information, and write.
+We have a variety of majors represented at Mizzou Law, from Music Performance to Finance, people enter law school from all types of academic backgrounds.
+The most common majors we see in our applicants are Political Science, Business, English, History, and Psychology, but majors from all fields are present in the school.

 How do I prepare for law school?